 “As a freshman he was a good athlete and a hard worker,” Habich said.
 “He was one of the better players on the team, but he was one of the hardest working players on the team, too.
 He was good in the weight room and a good team player.”

 Habich says one reason for Suggs not getting calls was because many recruiters only rarely visit small schools in the mountains.
 But Suggs also thinks that if he had attended some summer football camps as a high school underclassman, the process may have been smoother.

 “After I started learning about the process of recruiting, which I should have studied and learned about earlier, I think it would have been easier if I went to some of those camps,” Suggs said.

 Getting exposure to college recruiters is of course very important.
 As a smaller mountain school, Watauga rarely goes very deep into the state playoffs where college recruiters are in abundance.

 “My dad got frustrated with (the lack of exposure), as did I, and he threatened to move a couple times to Charlotte where media exposure is more likely,” Suggs admitted.

-Breitenstein understands the frustrations of the recruiting process.
+One Watauga coach who understands the frustrations of the recruiting process was offensive line coach Steve Breitenstein.
 Breitenstein’s son, Eric, was a star running back for the Pioneers in the early 2000’s and became an All-American performer at Wofford before receiving a training camp offer from the Carolina Panthers in 2012.

 Suggs said Breitenstein, like Habich, is one of the coaches that reached out to schools and let them know that despite being in the mountains, there are good players to recruit in the High Country.